We're giving you the chance to win back the value of your meal - every time you dine this month!

 Of course, restaurant weddings aren’t for everyone, and while they definitely have their perks, they also possess a few drawbacks, too.
 Restaurant weddings are less traditional than ceremonies hosted at a dedicated wedding venue, which can be a positive or negative depending on what you have in mind.
 But what they lack by way of a dance floor, they more than make up for in incredible food and drink.

 Ready to start planning?
-Check out our guide on how to throw a wedding at a restaurant, which includes the benefits and drawbacks, things to ask the restaurant before you book, and some of our top picks when it comes to the best restaurant wedding venues in London.
+Check out our guide on how to throw a wedding at a restaurant, which includes the benefits and drawbacks, helpful insights, and things to ask the restaurant before you book.
+Then, get started perusing our favourite restaurant wedding venues for the big day.

 First, what are the benefits of throwing a wedding in a restaurant?